Key Takeaways

 How do secure your website with SSL?

-One of the first steps is to determine the type of certificate(s) you need for your website(s) and how many do you need.
 For example, you may host content on multiple platforms or on different domains or subdomains.

 Why should you move to HTTPS?